dnguyenv/icp-labs/README.md

 $ sudo vi /etc/network/interfaces
 ```

-Make it looks like this
+Make it look like this

 ```
 # This file describes the network interfaces available on your system